 1. Succulent Lamb Tacos: Barbacoa

 This taco is a weekend special in Mexico City.
 Barbacoa tacos are a Sunday tradition where local restaurants and street food vendors serve them on weekends.
 These Mexican tacos are made filled with lamb but sometimes it’s replaced with beef or goat.
 The meat in Barbacoa tacos is very tender and juicy because it is stuffed in banana or agave leaves and cooked slowly over an open flame or in an underground pit with coals.
-These tacos in Mexico City are usually served with a broth made from the meat drippings.
+These tacos in Mexico City are usually served with a broth made from meat drippings.